skrub-data/skrub/doc/modules/tablereport/finding_correlated_columns.rst

 The result is returned as a dataframe that contains the column name and idx for the left and right table and both associations; results are sorted in descending order by Cramer’s V association.

+This can be useful to have access to the information used in the |TableReport|
+for later use (e.g., to select which columns to drop).